Kristians Tonny: Life and career after 1939

 During the Second World War Tonny stayed mostly in the south of France.
 He and his wife tried to emigrate to the United States, but, in spite of all the formalities having been completed, the journey didn't happen for reasons both financial and political.
-During the war, he did manage to take part in expositions in Monte-Carlo, even having one of his own there in 1942.
+During the war, he did manage to take part in exhibitions in Monte-Carlo, even having one of his own there in 1942.

 In 1944 he returned to Paris where he resumed his pre-war life again.
 He sold his works, made book illustrations and painted murals in the newly built casino in St. Malo.
 Having divorced from his wife Marie Claire, he lived together with Françoise Henry, with whom he had two daughters.
 In spite of this, he had difficulties, one reason being that the pre-war art scene in Paris had become non-existent.
 Additionally, private life difficulties led to an episode during which he sank into deep depression.

 In 1949 he settled in Amsterdam, after having spent over 30 years abroad, and he married a second time, this time to Eeke van der Schaaf.
 From this marriage one daughter was born.
 He led a reclusive existence in the Netherlands and was not able to properly engage with the Dutch art community of that period, this being due, in some part, to the lack of interest in Surrealism at the time.

 In spite of this, he remained very productive until several years before his death and he made in these years what many consider to be his finest work.
 Due to acceptance of his work not forthcoming, he became ever less well known, something that is persisting into the present.

 In 1977 he died in Paris, as a consequence of pneumonia that went unrecognized.

 Since his death Tonny remains an artist known only to a limited audience; rarely any original works from his hand are on show, either at auctions or at exhibitions, and it is reputed that many works remain unlocated, with only photographs surviving, though this is certainly not true.